moserse/E-Voting-System/readme.txt

--Login as # 32345		Output: Incorrect Registration Number -Login as # 24			Output: Incorrect Registration Number -Login as # 10032		Output: *taken to ballot screen* -Vote for candidates and submit ballot
+-Login as # 32345		Output: Incorrect Registration Number -Login as # 24			Output: Incorrect Registration Number -Login as # 10032		Output: *taken to ballot screen* -Vote for candidates and submit or reset ballot
+-Login as # 10032 again		Output: Incorrect Registration Number

 -Login as admin 12347 		Output: taken to admin screen -Click the ‘Count’ button and view the results of your ballot -Exit Program

+Continue as necessary, you can also view the contents of each table by logging into mysql, use bevoting, and select * from (table name) (These table names include Voters, Candidates, and Ballots)

+-(McCarthy & Moser)